shujiro-yamakita/Datatables-Editable/README.md

 Define a DataTable as usual.

-Pass to the DataTable constructor at least: `editable:true`
+Pass to the DataTable constructor at least `editable:true`.

-If you use buttons plug-in, you need to pass `dom`, `buttons` too.
+If you use buttons plug-in, you also need to pass `dom` and  `buttons` .

 ## OPTIONS
 DataTable-Editable accept following options.